graemerocher/micronaut-oraclecloud-workshop/lab_dependency_injection/lab_dependency_injection.md

 For more information on other available scopes see the [Scopes](https://docs.micronaut.io/latest/guide/index.html#scopes) section of the Micronaut documentation.

-Try create a bean in a file called `src/main/java/example/micronaut/OwnerService.java`:
+Try creating a bean in a file called `src/main/java/example/micronaut/OwnerService.java`:

     <copy>
     package example.micronaut;